-Course Code: 1GNO Contact: Mrs J Skidmore Exam/Controlled Assessment %: 100% Exam
+Course Code: 1GN0 Contact: Ms J Skidmore / Ms H Marr / Mr M Eszrenyi Exam/Controlled Assessment %: 100% Exam

 GCSE German is an exciting opportunity for pupils to build on the language skills they have developed throughout Key Stage 3.
-It is designed to encourage pupils to be able to communicate confidently, both in written and spoken German in a range of different scenarios.
+It is designed to encourage pupils to be able to communicate confidently both in written and spoken German in a range of different scenarios.
 The GCSE course blends cultural knowledge about German-speaking countries alongside extending pupils' grammar and vocabulary abilities to create proficient and confident linguists.
 The specification is designed with a significant focus on developing spontaneous speech to ensure that pupils can apply their language skills in real life scenarios.

 Taking GCSE German offers pupils the chance to develop a wide variety of skills that are much sought after in a variety of different disciplines.
 The course develops outward-looking, self-regulating, independent and confident learners.
-It encourages pupils to develop their communication and presentation skills as well as develop an empathetic and understand worldview.
+It encourages pupils to develop their communication and presentation skills as well as develop an empathetic and understanding worldview.
 A language qualification often sets pupils apart at interviews, as employers know they will have excellent attention to detail and be self-motivated.